News

 • Store cool and dark; avoid fridge/freezer (condensation risks mold).

-• Check monthly: If a pod feels dry, warm between fingers or steep the spent pod in warm cream/syrup to capture remaining flavor.
+• Check monthly: If a pod feels dry, warm between fingers or steep the spent pod in warm cream/syrup to capture remaining flavour.

 • For large orders, split into smaller sealed packs to minimize opening/closing cycles.